Bnic3/KryptoNite/readme.md

 ## Info
-A pet project to explore the world of Blockchain
+A pet project to explore the world of Blockchain.
+KryptoNite was built with Electron, React and Redux.

 ![kryptonite1](https://user-images.githubusercontent.com/8504235/44228568-82b28b80-a18d-11e8-897e-900b97186a2e.PNG)